porter-dev/fastapi-example/README.md

 # How to Deploy

+For a complete guide, check out our [docs](https://docs.porter.run/language-specific-guides/fastapi).

 ## Create an account on Porter

 Unlike other PaaS options, Porter deploys your applications to your own AWS account.
 Before deploying a FastAPI application you must set up your infrastructure on AWS first.